jacobkapitein/driedee_rs/README.md

 - Install Rust: https://www.rust-lang.org/
 - Run `cargo run` in the terminal, in the root folder of this project
+    - Note: You might need an additional C compiler to build the dependencies

 First time running might take a while to install the dependencies.
 After that, each run should be pretty quick.